 If one of the things above don’t work, find something else.
 There are so many alternative migraine headache relief treatments available and new things are being developed all the time to help us migraine sufferers.

-If the devices work well, we will hear about it, and we will see more things that work effectively on the market in the future hopefully at cheaper prices.
+If the devices work well, we'll hear about it, and we'll see more things that work effectively on the market in the future hopefully at cheaper prices.